sumanth2354/Job-Search-Web-App/README.md

 Job Search Web App – Arbeitnow API Integration

 📖 Overview

 This project is a mini web application built using HTML, CSS, and JavaScript that integrates the public Arbeitnow Job Board REST API.
 The app fetches real-time job listings from multiple API endpoints, stores them in memory and browser cache, and displays them in a structured and user-friendly way.
 It supports filtering and viewing detailed information of individual jobs.

 Note: The Arbeitnow API returns job listings mainly from European countries (especially Germany and nearby EU regions).
 Therefore, the application naturally focuses on Europe-only job results, satisfying the assignment requirement.

+Note: The Arbeitnow API primarily provides job listings from European countries (mainly Germany and surrounding EU regions), therefore the application naturally focuses on Europe-only job results as required in the assignment.

 🚀 Features